sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

 #### Base Images

-The **Base Image** option allows you to customize Ambari and/or HDP version used.
+The **Base Image** option allows you to choose a custom image, and customize Ambari and HDP version used.

 <div class="note">
     <p class="first admonition-title">Supported Ambari and HDP Versions</p>